TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 To overcome this limitation, we utilize Distributed Data Parallel (DDP) @pytorch_ddp, which allows us to train our model on multiple GPUs.
 Each GPU has its own replica (copy) of the model, and for a single forward pass each GPU processes a different batch of the data.
-The forward pass and backward pass are then computed on each GPU seperately, based on the mini-batch of data it received.
+The forward pass and backward pass are then computed on each GPU separately, based on the mini-batch of data it received.
 The resulting gradients for each replica are then aggregated across all GPUs/replicas, and each replica updates its weights based on the aggregated gradients.
 We are therefore able to increase the batch size by the number of GPUs we use, and update the weights of the model based on gradients that have been computed on a larger batch size than a single model received in a forward pass @pytorch_ddp.
 An illustration of DDP with 2 GPUs